 As with any branch of science, computer scientists perform research that establishes new information.
 This research begins with known mathematical algorithms and computer theory, and strives to constantly redefine what technology can do for us.
 Computer science also addresses how existing technology can be used in ways previously undiscovered, creating applications that may be faster, simpler, more efficient or less costly.

-Most computer scientists work on a theoretical level, using technology to study technology.
-Exploring fundamental questions about computation is the first step toward designing the hardware, software and complex network systems that we rely upon so heavily.
+Exploring fundamental questions about computation is the first step toward designing the hardware, software and complex network systems that we rely upon.
 Some computer scientists focus entirely on theory, some concentrate on programming and still others work on user applications.
 The end result of this research includes new tools and methodologies that drive better business practice, scientific applications and social networking.

 During the first two years of a standard 4-year program, students focus on the basics: